AaronLeoCooper/accu-timer/README.md

 Although I've included the beautiful **Bulma** framework for the CSS in my html, this is absolutely not required.

+## Compatibility

+I haven't tested this in anything other than the latest version of Chrome, so use at your own risk.

+## Future development?

+Maybe.
+I created this little thing very quickly and for the purpose of using it in something in the near future, however I don't yet know whether more functionality is required.
+I just wanted to put this up somewhere for my future reference, as well as for anyone else who wants to incorporate and/or extend the functionality for their own purposes.

 ## Thanks to...

 Heavily inspired by _(just like most other accurate JS timers out there)_ **James Edward's** post here: